stevenbliu/LoL_Assistant/README.md

 ✅ Next Steps
 🔁 Data
-Increase to 1,000+ ranked jungle matches
+Increase to 1,000+ ranked jungle matches (Games are limited by Riot's rate limiters.
+Feel free to reach out to me if you want what I have so far.)

 Improve feature engineering (e.g. dx/dy, map zones, path memory)